Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 Examples include:

-• Promotion decisions supported by performance trends and skills growth
+• Promotion decisions supported by performance trends

 • Workforce planning based on future demand scenarios